IKIM-Essen/ClusterDocs/docs/course/class-02-workflows.md

 ## Good cluster pattern

-Use Snakemake to describe dependencies and submit work through Slurm.
-Do not keep a large workflow running as ordinary processes on the login host.
-Use a dry run before submission:
+Use a workflow engine to describe dependencies and submit scientific work through Slurm.
+Do not keep a large workflow running as ordinary processes on an SSH gateway.
+Class 6 teaches the ready-now managed Snakemake path; Class 7 documents the not-yet-released managed Nextflow path.

+The first safe question is always a non-mutating dry run.
+For Snakemake:

 ```bash
 snakemake --dry-run --printshellcmds
 ```

-Then use the RCC-supported execution profile described on the production site.
+Then continue with [Class 6: Snakemake on RCC](class-06-snakemake.md).
+If a reviewed project uses Nextflow or nf-core, read [Class 7](class-07-nextflow.md) for the planned controller, Slurm, shared-work, scratch, Apptainer, and `-resume` boundary. **Managed Nextflow support is not yet released.**

 ## Software environments inside jobs